supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M08_L15_Package_Management_with_Azure_Artifacts.md

 ## Task 3: Import an Open-Source NuGet package to the Azure DevOps Package Feed

-Besides developing your own packages, why not using the Open Source Nuget (https://www.nuget.org) DotNet Package library?
+Besides developing your own packages, why not using the Open Source NuGet (https://www.nuget.org) DotNet Package library?
 With a few million packages available, there will always be something useful for your application.

 In this task, we will use a generic "Hello World" sample package, but you can use the same approach for other packages in the library.

-1. From the same PowerShell window, run the following nuget command to install the sample package:
+1. From the same PowerShell window, run the following NuGet command to install the sample package:

     ```
     .\nuget install HelloWorld -ExcludeVersion